cyberbotics/webots/docs/reference/supervisor.md

 rot_ur10e = np.array(ur10e.getOrientation())
 # reshape into a 3x3 rotation matrix
 rot_ur10e.reshape(3, 3)
-# transpose the matrix, because we need world relative to the robot, not the robot relative to world
+# Transpose the matrix, because we need world relative to the robot, not the
+# robot relative to world.
 rot_ur10e = np.transpose(rot_ur10e)

 # get the translation between the robot and the world.
 Basically where the origin of our new realative frame is.